Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 • measures to reduce swelling of the mucous membrane of the auditory tube;

-• the use of antibiotics as a suppressive measure to combat infections localized in the middle ear;
+• the use of antibiotics as a suppressive measure aimed at combating infection localized in the middle ear;

 • local treatment using compresses and certain hygiene measures;

-• surgical intervention (a method of bypassing the tympanic cavity, in the absence of effectiveness, the tympanic membrane is cut, which is defined as paracentesis).
+• surgical intervention (method of bypassing the tympanic cavity, if ineffective, the eardrum is cut, which is defined as paracentesis).

-In addition to the listed measures, physiotherapy procedures are used:
+In addition to the measures listed, physiotherapy procedures are used:

 • UHF for the nose area;

-• laser therapy for the area of the mouth of the auditory tube;
+• laser therapy for the area at the mouth of the auditory tube;

-• pneumomassage focused on the area of the tympanic membrane.
+• pneumomassage focused on the area of the eardrum.

-Otitis media is an inflammation of the ear that can be localized inside or outside.
-In terms of severity, otitis media are different, they are often found in children.
-Often this disease is caused by microbes or viruses, this disease is usually infectious in nature.
-The otitis media code according to ICD is 380.10.
+Otitis is an inflammation of the ear that can be localized internally or externally.
+Otitis varies in severity and is often found in children.
+Often caused by germs or viruses, this disease is usually infectious in nature.
+The ICD code for otitis media is 380.10.

-Usually, otitis media can accompany colds, runny nose and cough.
-Ear disease can become chronic, possibly damage to the eardrum, which threatens frequent inflammation and hearing problems if treatment is not started on time and the disease is started.
+Typically, otitis media can accompany colds, runny nose and cough.
+Ear disease can become chronic, possibly damaging the eardrum, which threatens frequent inflammations and hearing problems, if treatment is not started on time and the disease develops.

 The causes of this disease can be different.